tedsluis/docker-dump1090/README.md

 $ docker run -d -h dump80 -p 8080:80 tedsluis/dump1090-mutability:v1.15_arm
 ````

+### Run a docker container with an alternative remote source
-note: You can changes the setting remote ADS-B BEAST input source in the startdump1090.sh or in the dockerfile and rebuild the docker image.
-It is easier (and your only option if you don't build the Docker image your self) to specify your own remote BEAST source dump1090 IP address like this (this can be any dump1090 with a RTL-SDR receiver):
+You can changes the setting remote ADS-B BEAST input source in the startdump1090.sh or in the dockerfile and rebuild the docker image.
+It is easier (and your only option if you don't build the Docker image your self) to specify your own remote BEAST source dump1090 IP address like this (this can be any dump1090 with a RTL-SDR receiver).

 (select the version you want, X86/AMD64 or ARM, with or without heatmap & rangview):
 ````
 $ docker run -d -h dump01 -p 8080:80 tedsluis/dump1090-mutability:v1.15_heatmaprangeview /usr/share/dump1090-mutability/startdump1090.sh "your remote source dump1090 IP"